drubio/practical-ai-agents/README.md

 # Practical AI Agents

-This book series is focused on building modern AI agents powered by large language models (LLMs).
-Covering everything from foundational agent concepts to advanced multi-agent systems, the series explores how modern AI agents are designed, orchestrated and integrated into real-world software systems to work with frontier LLMs from OpenAI, Anthropic, Google, xAI and DeepSeek.
+This book series is focused on building modern AI agents powered by large language models (LLMs) from OpenAI, Anthropic, Google, xAI and DeepSeek.

-Throughout the series you'll learn specific agent framework approaches on agent architectures, memory and persistence, tool execution, context engineering, Retrieval-Augmented Generation (RAG) and Model Context Protocol (MCP), as well as how to integrate agents with real-time interfaces and deploy them to production environments.

 Written for developers, engineers and technical builders who want to create modern software systems powered by AI agents and LLMs.